derrick-lau/e-commerce-app/README.md

 # Roadmap

- - redux and redux-saga for better state management
+ - redux and redux-saga for state management